onnx/onnx-mlir/docs/Dialects/onnx.md

 "LeakyRelu takes input data (Tensor<T>) and an argument alpha, and produces one" "output data (Tensor<T>) where the function `f(x) = alpha * x for x < 0`," "`f(x) = x for x >= 0`, is applied to the data tensor elementwise."
+""
+"**History**"
+"- Version 16 adds bfloat16 to the types allowed."

 Interfaces: NoSideEffect (MemoryEffectOpInterface), ShapeInference